With how vital accounting is to property management, you can’t mess around with a hodge-podge of complicated Excel spreadsheets.

-With property accounting software, you have these types of features baked in, such as the ability to create properties and tenants and reporting that accurately separates and reflects everything.
+With property accounting software, you have these types of features baked in, such as the ability to create properties and tenants as well asreporting that accurately separates and reflects everything.

-Plus, most property accounting software offers other valuable property management features.
-Such as:
+Plus, most property accounting software offers other valuable property management features:

 - Tenant portal and rent collection features